 Space Mountain (10/10)

 Not only is Space Mountain one of my favorite iconic structures, it’s one of the best rides at Disney World.
-It’s an indoor roller coaster that is almost completely in the dark.
+We love this dark indoor roller coaster for its classic appeal.
 It doesn’t invert, but the track is really quick and there are tons of tight turns.
-Space Mountain’s popularity makes sure that the wait times stay pretty long, so Lightning Lane is always well spent on this one.
+We’d recommend you use a precious Lightning Lane slot for this one since wait times can get pretty lengthy.

 Haunted Mansion (10/10)